 One of the great benefits of owning a business is the ability to leverage the expenses that the business is allowed to pay in order to minimize tax liability annually.
 This is completely legal and prudent.
-The only time this is an issue is when it comes time to value your business in preparation to sell it.
-EBITDA, multiples and valuations matter.
+The only time this is an issue is when it comes time to determine the ebitda valuation of your business in preparation to sell it.
+Valuation multiples, EBITDA, and adjusted EBITDA are all crucial components in this process.
 That is because the formula for business valuations is:

 EBITDA x Multiple = Valuation

-We talk a lot about the multiples business trade for, but today let’s focus on EBITDA and more importantly, adjusted EBITDA.
+We talk a lot about the valuation multiples that businesses trade for, but today let’s focus on EBITDA and more importantly, adjusted EBITDA.

-The first adjustment is that interest, taxes and depreciation need to be added back to net income.
+The first adjustment that needs to be made is that interest, taxes, and depreciation need to be added back to net income.
 This is because companies should be compared on a debt-free basis (therefore no interest expense).
-For taxes, businesses and individuals are either flow throughs or in different tax brackets, and there are different accounting methods used for depreciation.
+For taxes, businesses and individuals are either flow-throughs or in different tax brackets, and there are different accounting methods used for depreciation.

 The second adjustment that needs to be made is owner add-backs.
 This can be the opposite of what you have been doing from a tax perspective.
 For taxes, you are running as many expenses through the business as possible to reduce tax liability, and now we want to add those back to show as great a profit as possible.